 Tenzing's tool is limited to London, but Geme.io works in towns and cities.
 It provides up-to-date air quality information for your local area and can alert you of places to avoid.
 Although you'll have to do a little more work to plan a jogging route, its virtual map is super easy to navigate.

 If you don't mind splashing some cash, Plume Labs has invented a compact wearable device that measures your daily air quality.
 The Flow tracker links to an app to let you know how polluted your everyday life is.
 Again, you will have to use the data to work out your own running route, but it's an efficient and accurate way to make simple, healthier changes.

 Costing £139, it even gives you an indicator of how polluted your current location is, explains Which.
 A green light signifies a low level of pollution, yellow means medium, red is pretty polluted, and purple indicates a heavy level.
 According to the company, Flow is the "only personal sensor to measure nitrous oxides (NO2) caused by exhaust gases."

 Involving yourself in a running group makes planning a clean route so much quicker and easier.
 Each week, Tenzing holds a free Clean Air Run Club.
 Lasting between 7km and 10km, it takes place in London every Thursday at 6:30 p.m.
 More information can be found here.

 If you can't find a local running group with an environmental slant, why not start your own?
 Put the word out on social media, and you're guaranteed to have a show of hands.
-Alternatively, you can join your nearest running club and bring up clean running.
+If coronavirus restrictions permit, alternatively, you can join your nearest running club and bring up clean running.
 The idea is likely to be a popular one, no matter where you live.